New Mexico passenger bus crash kills at least 4, seriously injures many more, police say

 Authorities revealed earlier that there were "multiple casualties" in the crash, as well as "multiple serious injuries."

+20 patients were treated at the Gallup Indian Medical Center, according to Dr. Kevin Gaines, the acting chief medical officer at the hospital.

+Of the 20, four were children but no ages were immediately available.
+Six patients were treated and sent to the University of New Mexico Hospital, four were transported to the Banner Hospital in Phoenix and 10 are still being treated at Gallup.
+Conditions of those being treated at Gallup ranged from good (two patients) to serious (two) and critical (one).

 At least 47 passengers were riding on the Greyhound bus that was heading from Albuquerque, with at least one scheduled stop in Phoenix, the company told The Associated Press.
-The cause of the incident remained unclear, spokeswoman Crystal Booker said.

 The passenger bus involved in the accident experienced front-end damage, while a semi-truck was discovered lying on its side.
 Video also showed debris scattered about the roadway and emergency responders at the scene.